Amanda Cerny Gets Cheeky In Tiny Green Shorts As She Leans On A Small Plane

 “Pin-up ing!!!!
 Make a calendar like that.
 Like the good old days.
 Send to the troops. #myidea,” suggested a follower.

 “Whoah, this is such a cool look!!
-Beautiful,” said another follower.
+Beautiful,” said another.

-And while it looks like Cerny is headed on a plane somewhere right now, it was just yesterday when she shared snaps from the beach.
-One photo, in particular, received over 549,000 likes.
-It featured the model and her tiny dog.
+While it looks like Cerny is headed on a plane somewhere right now, it was just yesterday when she shared snaps from the beach.
+One photo, in particular, received over 549,000 likes, and it featured the former Vine mainstay and her tiny dog.

 Amanda was photographed laying on her stomach in the sand, as her dog sat next to her.
 Cerny wore a pair of sunglasses again, along with a bright pink bikini top.
 She pulled her hair back in a high bun.

-And that’s not all, as she also posted another pool pic on the same day.
+In addition to that, she also posted another pool pic on the same day.
 This photo showed Amanda sitting on the ground, as she rocked a yellow cami crop top and floral bikini bottoms.

-Cerny looked at the camera with her lips slightly parted, and wore her hair down in a middle part.
+Cerny looked at the camera with her lips slightly parted and wore her hair down in a middle part.

 This update proved to be popular, garnering over 1.7 million likes.